 10. Call 9-1-1.

 Many of us are reticent to call an ambulance, but if something is wrong, and it’s serious enough that you think you/your family member needs to go to the ER, don’t hesitate to call 9-1-1.
-After all, that’s what the emergency medical system is for.
+After all, that’s what the medical alert system is for.
 It’s much better to take an ambulance to the hospital for an evaluation that reveals no serious problems than to stay at home with a potentially life-threatening condition.

 Following this discharge checklist helps you prepare better for life after hospital admission or procedure and a positive recovery at home.